timhagel/MeloTTS-Docker-API-Server/README.md

 #### Speaker IDs

-- EN-US - American english accent
+- EN-US - American English accent
-- EN-BR - British english accent
+- EN-BR - British English accent
-- EN_INDIA - Indian english accent
+- EN_INDIA - Indian English accent
-- EN-AU - Australian english accent
+- EN-AU - Australian English accent
-- EN-Default - Default english accent
+- EN-Default - Default English accent
-- **Notice!** Currently only english accents are working, and other accents are returning an error.
+- **Notice!** Currently only English accents are working, and other accents are returning an error.
 This does not mean that other languages do not work!

 ### Run (CPU) (English)